dynamsoft-docs/web-twain-docs/info/api/WebTwain_Buffer.md

 **Usage notes**

-An `imageId` is unique and won't change as long as the Dynamsoft Service process is running.
+An `imageId` is unique and won't change.
 It's a better way to keep track of an image than the `index` which changes easily.

 ---